sking-dev/infosec-stuff/az-500-certification/exam-prep/Manage-Security-Operations.md

       - Azure Key Vault / Dedicated HSM
         - Manage keys in t' cloud
           - Different use cases
-            - E.g. FIPS compliance mandates Dedicated HSM
+            - E.g. FIPS compliance mandates use of a Dedicated HSM

 - **Configure Key Rotation**
   - Can update keys and secrets _without affecting (your) application_